I am assistant professor of mathematics at the Jacques-Louis Lions Laboratory.

-My home institution is Sorbonne Université, Faculty of Science & Engineering, formerly Université Pierre et Marie Curie, and I carry out my research at the Laboratory of Integrative Biology of Marine Models in the marine station of Roscoff, Brittany.
+My home institution is Sorbonne Université, Faculty of Science & Engineering, formerly Université Pierre et Marie Curie, and I am currently a guest at the Wolfgang Pauli Institute in the University of Vienna.

 In 2012 I defended my PhD on the subject of reaction-diffusion fronts and localized defects, under the supervision of professor Jean-Guy Caputo.

 PhD in Mathematics, 2012

 Institut National des Sciences Appliquées Rouen